 The Boy Scouts of America now have the opportunity to install permanent infrastructure on their own property.
 That’s a big improvement and will only build capabilities from one Jamboree to the next.
 In addition, the facility is a high adventure base and a summer camp destination.
 There are really no limits to what can be done on this magnificent 10,600 acres in West Virginia.
 A key aspect for amateur radio was that Icom America installed three repeaters on a permanent basis for all events at the Summit as well as supporting the local community.
 Thank you, Icom!

 You can learn more about the K2BSA 2013 Jamboree operation at the K2BSA website.
-This includes the full operations plan, the after action report, a list of staff members, as well as a brief overview video.
 Highlights of the Jamboree were providing amateur radio demonstrations for over 2,600 Scouts with 340 earning the Radio Merit Badge.
 We also conducted an amateur radio direction finding course, launched four high-altitude balloons, and had an inspiring contact with the International Space Station.
 It was a great Jamboree.

 They’ve also invited me back for the 2017 Jamboree.
 You can read all about our vision for this operation at K2BSA 2017 Jamboree Vision.